-*and keep reading to find out what these acronyms mean.
+*and keep reading to find out what all these acronyms mean.

+So what does the NSM look like?
+For Spotify, it’s the time spent listening and for AirBnB, the number of nights booked.
 It’s the unit of measure for the value you are delivering, and consequently, for your overall success.
-And in case you were wondering, no, profit cannot be a north star.
+And in case you were wondering, profit cannot be a north star.

 Profit is what you get from your customers, a north star is what you give them.